 Time in attraction: 49:26

 Wow, the evening kicked off with this show and it’s a brilliant addition to the lineup with all manner of bizarre and grotesque acts set to a pumping rock soundtrack.
 The details of the show are best left for you to discover for yourself but the acts ran the gamut from acrobats and contortionists through to human pincushion-esque feats.
-There are definite moments that aren’t for the squeamish but it’s a real fun time and a great way to start your evening at FearFest-Evil!
+There are definite moments that aren’t for the squeamish but it’s a really fun time and a great way to start your evening at FearFest-Evil!

 The regular tier entry also gains you access to a psychic medium show – we didn’t attend this but thought it was worth mentioning all the same!